imsay3m/intie-a-discord-bot/README.md

 Control the flow of information in your server with powerful messaging commands.

 -   `/announce <title> <description> [color]`: Broadcasts a beautiful, custom-titled, and color-coded anonymous embed.
 Supports newlines with `\n`.
--   `/say <message> [color]`: Sends a simple anonymous embed with a custom message and color.
-Perfect for quick, official statements.
+-   `/say <message>`: Sends a simple anonymous regular message.
+Perfect for quick statements.

 _Screenshot placeholder for a custom announce message_ `![Custom Announce](<PLACEHOLDER_FOR_ANNOUNCE.png>)`